JohanPlAr/connect-4/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout) - was used to arrange items symetrically on the pages.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" page responsive.
+- [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) - was used to declaring global CSS variables and apply them throughout the project.
-- [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was used to declaring global CSS variables and apply them throughout the project.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) - w as used to create the game logic, and to operate the users interaction with the page.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [Visual Studio Code](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.